rsyncOSX/rsyncuidocs/content/en/docs/Important.md

 Setting incorrect parameters for rsync can result in the deletion of data.
 Furthermore, RsyncUI does not prevent you from performing such actions.
 RsyncUI is a complimentary and open-source application.
 For instructions on how to *verify a task*, new or changed tasks, refer to the *Getting started* or *New tasks* section.

 </div>

+### Missing log statement

+The process termination signal indicates that the external rsync process has completed and the process has been terminated.
+All tasks within the main synchronize view are updated with the latest run, but there is also a separate logging that records the main result of each task with a timestamp.

+Occasionally, when synchronizing a small amount of data to fast SSDs, the termination signal is detected before all output from rsync has been received.
+In such cases, the separate logging may be missing.
+After data synchronization and the absence of a log, you can verify the synchronization of data by recalculating the estimate.

+The process termination signal serves as a message to perform logging, but if the last summarized rsync output is missing, there is nothing to log.

+*Output from rsync* refers to the information that rsync provides to the terminal during the execution of a task.

 ### Temporary halt tasks